 The following descriptions are a sample of courses you may take as a physics major.
 For a complete list of required courses, please review the academic catalog.

-This course is the second semester of a calculus-based introductory physics course for science majors.
+This course is the second semester of a calculus-based introductory physics course for engineering and science majors.
 Topics to be covered include thermodynamics, electrical fields and forces, electric potential, DC circuits, magnetic fields and forces, AC circuits, geometrical and physical optics, quantum theory, atomic theory and structure, and nuclear structure, decay, and reactions.
 Emphasis will be placed on problem solving skills as well as conceptual understanding of the material.
 Lab is included in this course.

 This course constitutes a survey of physics since 1900.
 Topics to be covered include special relativity, blackbody radiation, photoelectric effect, Compton scattering, quantum theory, wave-particle duality, DeBroglie waves, Bohr model of the atom, quantum mechanics and the Schrodinger equation in one dimension, Heisenberg uncertainty principle, quantization in many-electron atoms, statistical physics, lasers, X-ray spectra, molecular structure, solid state physics, nuclear structure, and nuclear reactions.
 No lab is required.